Embed Code

 FrequencyUnknown

-People who are exposed to low temperatures for prolonged periods, such as winter sports enthusiasts, military personnel, and homeless individuals, are at greatest risk.
+People who are exposed to low temperatures for prolonged periods, such as winter sports enthusiasts, military personnel, and the homeless, are at greatest risk.
 Other risk factors include drinking alcohol, smoking, mental health problems, certain medications, and prior injuries due to cold.
 The underlying mechanism involves injury from ice crystals and blood clots in small blood vessels following thawing.
 Diagnosis is based on symptoms.
 Severity may be divided into superficial (first and second degree) and deep (third and fourth degree).
 A bone scan or MRI may help in determining the extent of injury.

 Prevention consists of wearing proper, fully-covering clothing, avoiding low temperatures and wind, maintaining hydration and nutrition, and sufficient physical activity to maintain core temperature without exhaustion.
 Treatment is by rewarming, immersion in warm water (near body temperature), or body contact, and should be done only when a consistent temperature can be maintained so that refreezing is not a risk.
 Rapid heating or cooling should be avoided since it could potentially cause burning or heart stress.
 Rubbing or applying force to the affected areas should be avoided as it may cause further damage such as abrasions.
 The use of ibuprofen and tetanus toxoid is recommended for pain relief or to reduce swelling or inflammation.
 For severe injuries, iloprost or thrombolytics may be used.
 Surgery, including amputation, is sometimes necessary.